aavegotchi/aavegotchi-wiki/posts/en/traits.md

 ## Experience
 Aavegotchis receive experience (XP) for voting in AavegotchiDAO and playing mini-games.
 Aavegotchis can also be sacrificed to remove their [collateral stake](/atokens) and have it transferred to another Aavegotchi.
 The recipient Aavegotchi will receive 100% of the sacrificed Aavegotchi’s accrued XP.

+XP exists as an internal balance on the Aavegotchi smart contract.

 ## Level
 Aavegotchis level up as they gain more XP.
 Every three levels, Aavegotchis receive one [Spirit Point](/glossary#spirit-point) that can be allocated towards increasing or decreasing a certain trait.
 Some wearables can only be worn by Aavegotchis of a certain level.